Overview

 Grass-Fed

 Ruminant animals like cows have a chamber in their stomach specifically designed to break down the tough cellulose structure of grass.
 Cows typically start in a pasture where they can eat grass.
-Then the majority are moved to feedlots with a diet of grains (primarily corn and soy) which causes them to gain weight more quickly.
+Then, the majority are moved to feedlots with a diet of grains (primarily corn and soy), which causes them to gain weight more quickly.
 In the United States, 88% of corn and 94% of soy are genetically modified.

 While there is no difference in nutritional content between organic and non-organic, there is a difference between grass-fed and conventional beef.
-Grass-fed beef is higher in beta-carotene, vitamin E, antioxidants like glutathione, omega 3s and is overall lower in fat.
+Grass-fed beef is higher in beta-carotene, vitamin E, antioxidants like glutathione, and omega 3s and is overall lower in fat.
 If you want grass-fed beef, look for a label that says 100% grass-fed.
 Labeling for grass-fed is confusing when you get into animals that may be grass-fed for a time but finished on grains.

 Cage-free and Free-range

 When shopping for poultry and eggs, the label claims can give you information about how farmers raised the animals, but you need to know what the terms mean.
-Cage-free eggs are from hens not raised in cages, but it doesn’t necessarily mean they live outdoors.
+Cage-free eggs are fromhens not raised in cages, but it doesn’t necessarily mean they live outdoors.
 The criteria for the label “free-range” is that the animals have been “allowed access to the outside.”

 Fish